 Scope of the U.S. Highway Network

-The United States has more than four million miles of roadway, of which three million are local or rural roads.
-Ninety-seven percent of all roads and streets in the U.S. are under the jurisdiction of state and local governments.
-Just under 131,000 miles are under the jurisdiction of the federal government including roads in national forests and parks, military bases and Indian reservations.
+The United States has more than four million miles of roadway, of which nearly three million are rural roads.
+Almost 97 percent of all roads and streets in the U.S. are under the jurisdiction of state and local governments.
+Only 130,000 miles are under the jurisdiction of the federal government, including roads in national forests and parks, and on military and Indian reservations.

-Currently, 65 percent of all roads and streets in the U.S. are paved, compared with about 27 percent in 1953.
-Total road and street mileage has increased 19.7 percent since 1953.
-Paved mileage, however, has increased 184.9 percent.
+Currently, 65.4 percent of all roads and streets in the U.S. are paved, compared with about 27 percent in 1953.
+Total road and street mileage has increased approximately 18.3 percent since 1953.
+Paved mileage, however, has increased 183 percent.

-Approximately 24 percent of the nation's road mileage is eligible to receive federal aid through the Federal-aid Highway Program.
-This mileage, however, carries about 85 percent of total U.S. highway travel.
+Approximately 25.4 percent of the nation’s road mileage is eligible to receive federal aid through the Federal-aid Highway Program.
+This mileage, however, carries 84.6 percent of total U.S. highway travel.

-The 46,937-mile Interstate Highway System, initiated by Congress in 1956 and the largest public works project in history, is the backbone of the federal-aid system.
+The 46,931-mile Interstate Highway System, initiated by Congress in 1956 and the largest public works project in history, is the backbone of the federal-aid system.
 Initial construction on the Interstate System is now virtually complete.
-The Interstate system accounts for just over one percent of the nation's total road mileage, but handles more than 24 percent of the nation's total road travel.
+The Interstate system accounts for just over one percent of the nation’s total road mileage, but handles 24.5 percent of the nation’s total road travel.

-The NHS helps focus future federal highway funding on international and Interstate routes, as well as on roads that serve major population centers, ports, airports, and international border crossings.
-While the NHS includes only four percent of the nation's existing highway mileage, it is the mileage that carries 44.7 percent of total vehicle-miles traveled in this country including 80 percent of all tourist travel and 75 percent of all heavy truck travel.
+The NHS helps focus federal highway funding on international and Interstate routes, as well as on roads that serve major population centers, ports, airports, and international border crossings.
+While the NHS includes only four percent of the nation’s existing highway mileage, it carries 44.5 percent of total vehicle-miles traveled in this country including 80 percent of all tourist travel and 75 percent of all heavy truck travel.

-Specifically, the NHS includes the 46,937-mile Interstate Highway System, existing major urban and rural arterials, the 15,000-mile defense strategic highway network, and strategic intermodal highway connectors.
+Specifically, the NHS includes the 46,931-mile Interstate Highway System, many existing major urban and rural arterials, the 15,000-mile defense strategic highway network, and strategic intermodal highway connectors.

 The NHS reflects the major demographic and travel changes that have occurred in this country since the designation of the Interstate Highway System over 50 years ago.
 Highway travel in the U.S. has increased as the population has grown, as more women have entered the workplace, and as jobs have been created outside of urban centers.

-Travel on the federal-aid system has risen more than 111 percent since 1980.
-The greatest growth, over 199 percent, occurred on segments of the Interstate Highway System in urban areas.
-Travel on all roads and streets has increased more than 98 percent since 1980.
+Travel on the federal-aid system has risen more than 95 percent since 1980.
+The greatest growth, over 195 percent, occurred on segments of the Interstate Highway System in urban areas.
+Travel on all roads and streets have increased almost 93 percent since 1980.

-There are over 196 million highway users-licensed drivers-in the U.S. They operate over 236 million motor vehicles: 136 million automobiles, 111 million trucks and buses and over seven million motorcycles.
-Annual travel by motor vehicle has reached 3.0 trillion miles 11,900 miles per year per vehicle.
+There are almost 212 million highway users—licensed drivers—in the U.S. They operate over 253 million motor vehicles: 233 million automobiles and light trucks, 11 million large trucks and buses and over eight million motorcycles.
+Annual travel by motor vehicle has reached 2.95 trillion miles—over 11,600 miles per year per vehicle.

-The personal motor vehicle (automobile, light truck, van and motorcycle) is the predominant form of personal transportation in the U.S. Privately owned vehicles account for 88 percent of all personal travel.
-By way of comparison, air transportation (commercial and general aviation) accounts for approximately 10 percent of personal travel; public transit accounts for one percent; rail less than one percent.
-Walking, biking and school buses account for the remainder.
+The personal motor vehicle (automobile, light truck, van and motorcycle) is the predominant form of personal transportation in the U.S. Privately owned vehicles account for 81.5 percent of all personal miles of travel.
+By way of comparison, air transportation (commercial and general aviation) accounts for approximately 11.5 percent of personal travel; public transit accounts for six percent; rail less than one percent.
+Walking, biking and other modes such as ferry boats account for the remainder.

 Highways and the U.S. Economy